 Announcement type: Notice of Solicitation for Grant Applications.

-The closing date for receipt of applications under this announcement is November 24, 2008.
-Applications must be received at the address below no later than 4 p.m.
+Key Dates: The closing date for receipt of applications under this announcement is August 29, 2006.
+Applications must be received at the address below no later than 5 p.m.
 (Eastern Time).
 Application and submission information is explained in detail in Part IV of this SGA.
-A Virtual Prospective Applicant Conference will be held for this grant competition on October 24, 2008 at 1 p.m.
-Eastern Time.
-Additional information and links to registration for the Virtual Prospective Applicant Conference will be posted on ETA's Web site at http://www.doleta.gov/business/Community-BasedJobTrainingGrants.cfm.
+Virtual Prospective Applicant Conferences will be held for this grant competition.
+The dates and access information for these Prospective Applicant Conferences will be posted on ETA's Web site at http://www.doleta.gov/business/Community-BasedJobTrainingGrants.cfm.

 The Employment and Training Administration (ETA), U.S. Department of Labor (DOL), announces the availability of approximately $125 million in grant funds for Community-Based Job Training Grants.

 Community-Based Job Training Grants will be awarded through a competitive process to support workforce training for high-growth/high-demand industries through the national system of community and technical colleges.
-Funds will be awarded to individual community and technical colleges, community college districts, state community college systems, and One-Stop Career Centers to support or engage in a combination of capacity building and training activities for the purpose of building the capacity of community colleges to train individuals for careers in high-growth/high-demand industries in the local and/or regional economies.
+The primary purpose of these grants is to build the capacity of community colleges to train workers to develop the skills required to succeed in local or regional: (i) Industries and occupations that are expected to experience high-growth and (ii) industries where demand for qualified workers is outstripping the supply.
+Funds will be awarded to individual community and technical colleges, community college districts, state community college systems, and One-Stop Career Centers to support or engage in a combination of capacity building and training activities for the purpose of building the capacity of community colleges to train for careers in high-growth/high-demand industries in the local and/or regional economies.
 This Solicitation contains an exception for rural areas and other communities that are educationally underserved due to their lack of access to community or technical colleges.

 In awarding Community-Based Job Training Grants, every effort will be made to fairly distribute grants across rural and urban areas and across the different geographic regions of the United States.
 It is anticipated that individual awards will range from $500,000 to $2 million.

-Mailed applications must be addressed to the U.S. Department of Labor, Employment and Training Administration, Division of Federal Assistance, Attention: Chari Magruder, Reference SGA/DFA PY 08-02, 200 Constitution Avenue, NW., Room N-4716, Washington, DC 20210.
-Telefacsimile (FAX) applications will not be accepted.
-Information about applying online can be found in Section IV.C of this document.
+Mailed applications must be addressed to the U.S. Department of Labor, Employment and Training Administration, Division of Federal Assistance, Attention: Eric Luetkenhaus, Reference SGA/DFA PY 05-11, 200 Constitution Avenue, NW., Room N-4716, Washington, DC 20210.
+Telefacsimile (fax) applications will not be accepted.
+Information about applying online can be found in Section IV(C) of this document.
 Applicants are advised that mail delivery in the Washington area may be delayed due to mail decontamination procedures.
 Hand delivered proposals will be received at the above address.End Preamble Start Supplemental Information

 This solicitation consists of eight parts:

-- Part I is the funding opportunity description that includes background information on the topics of: Globalization, regional innovation, economic competitiveness, and talent development; the Employment and Training Administration's strategic workforce investment strategies; and a description of the critical elements of Community-Based Job Training Grants.
+- Part I provides background information on the Employment and Training Administration's demand-driven vision and Community-Based Job Training Grants, and a description of the critical elements of Community-Based Job Training Grants.
+Start Printed Page 37949

 - Part II describes the size and nature of the anticipated awards.